koonerts/algo/docs/algo-templates.md

       // Add current element to heap
       Add num to minHeap

-      // If heap size exceeds k+1, remove and add to result IF size of minHeap > k+1 THEN
+      // IF heap size exceeds k+1, remove and add to result IF size of minHeap > k+1 THEN
         Add smallest element from minHeap to result Remove smallest element from minHeap